malathik1413507/malathiwebdesign/README.md

 Hi i'm Malathi Kandhasamy, I have done one page layout using [Bootstrap](http://getbootstrap.com/) framework.

-If you want see in live please [click here](https://svigneshwar.com/malathi/)
+If you want see in live preview please [click here](https://svigneshwar.com/malathi/)

 ---